 Margarita Miseros is a doctoral student in School/Applied Child Psychology at McGill University, as well as an intern therapist with Connecte Montreal Psychology Group.
 She holds a Master’s degree in Educational Psychology from McGill University and holds a graduate certificate in Positive Behaviour Support from Northern Arizona University.
 Her research interests are tied to autism spectrum disorder, visual attention, information processing, social perception, and behaviour analysis.

-Margarita specializes in working with children, adolescents, and adults facing challenges with anxiety, depression, interpersonal relationships, and burn-out.
+Margarita specializes in working with children, adolescents, and adults facing challenges with anxiety, depression, eating disorders, interpersonal relationships, and burn-out.
 Margarita also has years of experience in working with children with unique needs across school, recreational, and private settings, providing psycho-educational assessments and supporting individuals with learning and developmental disorders, behavioural challenges, emotion regulation difficulties, and parental coaching.
 Given her diverse areas of focus, her therapeutic approach is continuously molded to her clients’ needs, yet fundamentally draws from Cognitive Behavioral Therapy, Acceptance and Commitment Therapy and Mindfulness-based practices.

 Margarita establishes a safe, compassionate, and engaging relationship with all her clients.
 She is there to accompany and guide each individual on their journey to self-fulfillment, self-love, peace, and happiness.
 Further, she is bilingual and can respond to client needs for therapy in both English and French.